 To avoid incurring charges to your Google Cloud account for the resources used in this quickstart, follow these steps.

 - In the Cloud Console, go to the Manage resources page.

-- If the project that you plan to delete is attached to an organization, select the organization from the Organization list at the top of the page.
+- If the project that you plan to delete is attached to an organization, expand the Organization list in the Name column.

 - In the project list, select the project that you want to delete, and then click Delete.